 Part two of this series of annotated websites that can be used to support feminist spiritualities continues with highlights of more resources related to the ordination of women.
-These too were compiled by Karen Leeden from beautiful British Columbia.

 St. Brigid’s of Kildare is a great site regularly maintained for and by the supporters of this RCWP community in Alberta.
 You can also opt to receive their newsletter via email.
 Saint Brigid’s of Kildare Catholic Faith Community is a place of welcome, joy, support, exploration and love for those who desire to participate in the growth and renewal of the Roman Catholic church.